naturalatlas/tilestrata/README.md

 ### Writing Response Hooks

 The `registerResponseHook` method expects an object with one method: `hook`.
 Optionally it can include an `init` method that gets called when the server is initializing.
-The hook's "req" will be a [http.IncomingMessage](http://nodejs.org/api/http.html#http_http_incomingmessage) instance and "res" will be the [http.ServerResponse](http://nodejs.org/api/http.html#http_class_http_serverresponse) instance.
+The hook's "req" will be a [http.IncomingMessage](http://nodejs.org/api/http.html#http_http_incomingmessage) and "res" will be the [http.ServerResponse](http://nodejs.org/api/http.html#http_class_http_serverresponse).

 ```js
 module.exports = function(options) {